schuang/advanced-python-series/workshop2.md

 **Part of the series:** *From Scripts to Software: Practical Python for Reproducible Research*

 Now that you have a solid foundation in writing sustainable and object-oriented Python code, we will explore how to scale up your research by breaking the single-processor barrier.
-This workshop will introduce you to the world of parallel computing, empowering you to tackle larger research problems.
+This workshop will introduce you to parallel computing, empowering you to tackle larger research problems.

 ## Part 1: The "Why" of Parallelism